cnp3/ebook/principles/reliability.rst

 ..
 Copyright |copy| 2013 by Olivier Bonaventure
 ..
-Some portions of this text come from the first edition of this ebook
+Some portions of this text come from the first edition of this e-book
 ..
 This file is licensed under a `creative commons licence <http://creativecommons.org/licenses/by-sa/3.0/>`_